 C is for Course Choices

 Think carefully before you choose your course.
-Research them and find out which modules you can chose from and what individual universities focus on.
-Most importantly, put the right course code into UCAS, you would be amazed the number of people that get this wrong!
+Research them and find out which modules you can choose from and what individual universities focus on.
+Most importantly, put the right course code into UCAS, you would be amazed at the number of people that get this wrong!